When it comes to red velvet cupcakes with cream cheese frosting, three things are certain:

 - In the bowl of a stand mixer fitted with the paddle attachment, beat the cream cheese until smooth.
 Sift the powdered sugar into the bowl, beating to combine, then add the vanilla extract.

 - Remove the paddle attachment and attach the whisk attachment.
 Scrape down any cream cheese from the sides of the bowl, and then with the whisk beating at medium-high speed, stream in the cold heavy cream until the frosting is thick enough to pipe.
-Please watch this video from Joy of Baking, which features the frosting recipe and addresses potential issues to prevent the frosting from being too thin.
+Please watch the video from Joy of Baking, which features the frosting recipe and addresses potential issues to prevent the frosting from being too thin.

 - Transfer the frosting to a piping bag fitted with your desired pastry tip.
 Pipe the frosting onto the cooled cupcakes and serve immediately.

-Kelly's Notes:
+Kelly’s Notes

 - You must use a brand of heavy cream that whips easily into stiff peaks.
-If you're uncertain your heavy cream whips easily, whip the heavy cream separate from the cream cheese (until it reaches stiff peaks) and then fold it into the cream cheese.
-View the video of this frosting recipe being made on Joy of Baking.
+If you’re uncertain your heavy cream whips easily, whip the heavy cream separate from the cream cheese (until it reaches stiff peaks) and then fold it into the cream cheese.

 - ★ Did you make this recipe?
 Don't forget to give it a star rating below!